Highly Experienced Domestic Violence Lawyer-Providing Award Winning, Effective Defense to Domestic Violence Charges

 What is the Sentence for Domestic Violence and Aggravated Domestic Violence?

 Domestic Violence is a Class A misdemeanor in Illinois.
 However, if you are convicted of Domestic Violence, unlike most misdemeanors in Illinois, you cannot receive Court Supervision.
-The lowest sentence you can receive for a Domestic Violence in Illinois is Conditional Discharge.
+Court Supervision would allow you to avoid having a criminal conviction on your criminal record if you successfully completed your sentence.
+Since Court Supervision is not available for a Domestic Violence case in Illinois, the lowest sentence you can receive for a Domestic Violence in Illinois is Conditional Discharge.
 Conditional Discharge is basically a conviction that can never be removed from your record.
-That's what makes a Domestic Violence one of the most serious misdemeanor crimes in Illinois.
+That's what makes a Domestic Violence criminal charge one of the most serious misdemeanor crimes in Illinois.
 The inability to receive Court Supervision and to avoid a criminal conviction on your record makes Domestic Violence a serious criminal offense in Illinois.
 The only ways to avoid a permanent criminal conviction for Domestic Violence is to win your case or to convince the Prosecutor to reduce the Domestic Violence to a Simple Battery.
 If the Domestic Violence charge is reduced to a Simple Battery, it is possible to receive Court Supervision and to avoid having a permanent criminal conviction placed on your record.
 If you are convicted of a Class A Misdemeanor, the maximum punishment is one year in county jail and a maximum fine of $2,500.

 Award-Winning, Nationally-Recognized Domestic Violence Lawyer to Fight Domestic Violence Criminal Charges